Juvenile Diabetes Cure Alliance

-The Juvenile Diabetes Cure Alliance (JDCA) is a registered 501(c)(3) non-profit organization dedicated to developing a "practical cure" for type 1 diabetes.
+The Juvenile Diabetes Cure Alliance (JDCA) is a registered 501(c)(3) non-profit organization dedicated to developing a Practical Cure for type 1 diabetes.
+The organization advocates for increasing type 1 diabetes cure research and publishes reports on a variety of related topics, including research progress, fundraising utilization, and donor priorities.
 Established in 2010, the organization’s home office is in New York City and it focuses primarily on activity within the United States.
-The organization advocates for increasing type 1 diabetes cure research and publishes reports on a variety of related topics, including research progress, fundraising utilization, and donor priorities.

 Activities include research, publishing, and advocating for T1D donors.
-All activities are with the ultimate purpose of bringing about what the organization calls a Practical Cure for type one diabetes.
+All activities serve the nonprofit's ultimate purpose of bringing about what the organization calls a "Practical Cure" for type 1 diabetes.

-The organization defines a practical cure as any solution that gives people living with the disease the chance to live a normal, unrestricted life.
-The clinical requirements a Practical Cure is defined by include testing blood sugars only once a week or less, eating an unrestricted diet, require only a simple regimen of medication, to sleep worry free, to experience minimal to no diabetes side effects, and to experience fast recovery from surgeries.
+The organization defines a Practical Cure as any solution that gives people living with the disease the chance to live a normal, unrestricted life.
+The clinical requirements of a Practical Cure are defined by those living with T1D who understand the daily burden.
+Practical Cure requirements include testing blood sugars once a week or less, eating an unrestricted diet, a greatly reduced and simple regimen of medication, sleeping worry-free, experiencing minimal to no diabetes side effects, and experiencing fast recovery from surgeries.

 History

-The JDCA was founded in 2010 by Brian Kelly, Chairman of the Board of Activision Blizzard, after his son was diagnosed with type 1 diabetes.
-Kelly founded the organization to accelerate a cure for type 1 within his son’s lifetime.
+The JDCA was founded in 2010 by Brian Kelly, former Chairman of the Board of Activision Blizzard, after his son was diagnosed with type 1 diabetes at the age of two.
+Kelly founded the organization to accelerate a cure for type 1 diabetes within his son’s lifetime.

-At the time of its founding, the JDCA adopted a business, results focused perspective in an effort to hold major diabetes non-profit fundraising organizations accountable for the absence of measurable goals to track progress and a lack of transparency to the donor public.
-One key theme which has remained even as the organization has evolved is that donor priorities and the utilization of funds by major fundraisers should be aligned.
+At the time of its founding, the JDCA adopted a business, results-focused perspective in an effort to hold major diabetes fundraising nonprofit organizations accountable for the absence of measurable progress tracking and a lack of transparency to the donor public.
+One key theme maintained as the organization has evolved is that donor priorities and the utilization of funds by major fundraisers should be aligned.

-As of 2018, the JDCA has published over 180 reports on topics related to finding a cure for Type 1 diabetes and has led several advocacy campaigns to bring awareness of need for more cure research funding.
+As of 2024, the JDCA has published over 500 reports on topics related to finding a cure for type 1 diabetes.
+These reports include updates to existing human clinical trials with the potential to become Practical Cures, financial analysis of the top nonprofit organizations, breaking news in T1D research, and others.

 Research and publishing

-Between 20 and 40 reports are published per year and are sent via email to an audience that is currently a little over 200,000 people.
-There are four main types of reports: Human Trials Research, State of the Cure, Utilization of Funds, and Donor Sentiment.
+Between 30 and 40 reports are published per year on the Juvenile Diabetes Cure Alliance website and sent via email.
+All reports are free to the public to increase awareness and access to information regarding current developments in the T1D research ecosystem.
+There are four main types of reports: Type 1 diabetes human trials research, utilization of funds by large diabetes nonprofits and public sources, donor sentiment, and an annual State of the Cure for Type 1 Diabetes publication.

 Human trials research progress

-The JDCA tracks and categorizes type 1 diabetes research projects that are in human trials or about to start human trials.
+The JDCA tracks and categorizes type 1 diabetes potential Practical Cure research projects that are in human trials or about to start human trials.
 The list of projects is updated twice a year.
 While most projects have remained constant, some have been removed over time for insufficient test results and new ones have been added.